SiriusBYT/Flashcord/README.md

   /* High End Systems Only.
 Puts a bunch more random crap that looks cool but blows computers up */
   --Iridescent-Mode: 0;

+  /* Enable Chat Effects, disabling them will stop their animations.
+(Set to 0 to disable) */
+  --Enable-ChatEffects: 1;

 }
 ```